INN/docs/projects/largo/umbrella-setup.md

 We'll be doing some work soon of searching through the database we just loaded and replacing certain values.
 To make this easier, download version 2.1.0 of this [database search and replace script written in PHP](https://interconnectit.com/products/search-and-replace-for-wordpress-databases/).
 Unzip it and move the file `searchreplacedb2.php` to your `largo-umbrella` folder.

-## 9. Changing largoproject.wpengine.com to largo-umbrella.dev.
+## 9. Changing largoproject.wpengine.com to largo-umbrella.test.

 There are two ways to do this.
 The first uses [searchreplacedb2](https://interconnectit.com/products/search-and-replace-for-wordpress-databases/), a PHP script placed in your home directory, and the other uses [WP-CLI](http://wp-cli.org/), a command-line interface for WordPress.